 It should be noted that in our systematic framework for constrained optimization to handle the PC configuration problems, we assume our search and optimization process have to performed on a set of consistent data from a centralized database system.
 In addition, there is a constraint store to provide useful information about the users' requirements as a collection of constraints.
 Based on these useful information, our optimizer with customizable search strategies will return a set of (sub-)optimal PC configurations with their total costs to the users according to the predefined optimization criteria.
 Clearly, other possible optimizers can also be added into our framework as some intelligent plug-in components for better efficiency or handling more complicated optimization criteria.
+Besides, in our proposed framework, we consider the optimization of options for PC configurations based on information provided from a centralized database system.
+It should be noted that the assumption of a centralized database system is generally valid since nowadays, most of the database systems we used in companies are often compatible with the de facto Open DataBase Connectivity (ODBC) standard [7].
+In general, the heterogeneous database systems linked up via the Internet and the ODBC interface layer can be regarded a centralized database system when we ignore the latency time mainly due to the network communication and the possibly inconsistent data stored in these different database systems.

-In the following, we will discuss our proposed optimizer with customizable search strategies which may not guarantee to always return the PC configuration with the globally minimal cost.
-However, as opposed to enumerative search, our proposal will definitely be more efficient.
-Table 3 shows the two main factors we used to control the search, together short descriptions to explain their roles.
-Both control parameters are predefined by the user of the search strategies.
+In the following, we will discuss two different intelligent optimizers with heuristic-based search strategies which may not guarantee to always return the PC configuration with the globally minimal cost.
+However, as opposed to enumerative search, our proposals will definitely be more efficient.